turtlecasedao/OpenERC721G/README.md

 ## Binding

-Please refer to `sample_scripts/bind.js` for enable the Gaurd mode for ERC721G.
+When you want to enable `Guard` mode, please refer to `sample_scripts/bind.js` to enable the Gaurd mode of ERC721G.
 You may need to KYC with official technical support for registry on bigbrother oracle.

 ## Sample .env